-Customers and Demand - Retail energy deliveries for the first half of 2012 decreased 1% from the comparable period of 2011 largely as a result of the impact of relatively warmer weather reducing residential customer demand in 2012.
-The decline was partially offset by an increase of approximately 3,800 in the average number of total retail customers served.
+Customers and Demand - Retail energy deliveries for the nine months ended September 30, 2012 decreased approximately one-half of one percent from the comparable period of 2011 largely as a result of the impact of relatively warmer weather during the heating season early in 2012 reducing residential customer demand, and the loss of demand from one large paper customer in early 2011.
+The decline was partially offset by an increase in the average number of total retail customers served.

-The following table indicates the average number of retail customers, including those customers who chose to purchase their energy from an Electricity Service Supplier (ESS), and energy deliveries, by customer class, for the periods indicated:
+The following table indicates the average number of retail customers, including those direct access customers who chose to purchase their energy from an Electricity Service Supplier (ESS), and energy deliveries, by customer class, for the periods indicated: